bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 Afterwards, put the sdcard back into the G1, and plug it into the computer.

-this will install the deb files we have dowloaded earlier again this will take some time.
+this will install the deb files we have downloaded earlier again this will take some time.

 Run these commands on the computer: